anki-code/xonsh-cheatsheet/README.md

     if cmd.startswith('echo') and 'lolcat' not in cmd:
         # Be careful with the condition!
 The modified command will be passed
         # to `on_transform_command` event again and again until the event
         # returns the same command.
-Newbies make a mistakes and facing with looping.
+Newbies can make a mistake here and
+        # end up with unintended looping.
         return cmd.rstrip() + ' | lolcat'
     else:
         return cmd